slingalaSalesforce/tableau_log_analysis_gpt/README.md

-Here’s your corrected and polished version for the GitHub README:

----

 # Tableau Log Analysis with Personalized Fine-tuned GPT Model

 This project is a log analyzer built with Flask, powered by a fine-tuned OpenAI GPT model.